Auhawa Bangar

 Auhawa Bangar is a village in Nohjhil Block, Mant Tehsil in Mathura District of Uttar Pradesh, India.
 It belongs to Agra Division.
 It is located 32 km north of district headquarters Mathura, and 13 km from Nohjhil.

 Geography

 According to Census 2011, the location code or village code of Auhawa Bangar village is 123928.

-The village has a lower literacy rate compared to Uttar Pradesh.
+The village had a lower literacy rate compared to Uttar Pradesh.
 In 2011, the literacy rate of Auhawa Bangar village was 63.80% compared to 67.68% of Uttar Pradesh.

 Mat is the nearest town to Auhawa Bangar village.

 Politics

-Mant (Assembly constituency) is the Vidhan Sabha constituency.
-Mathura (Lok Sabha constituency) is the parliamentary constituency.
+Mant is the Vidhan Sabha constituency.
+Mathura is the parliamentary constituency.